google/highway/g3doc/quick_reference.md

 #### Load

-Requires naturally-aligned vectors (e.g. from aligned_allocator.h):

 *   <code>Vec&lt;D&gt; **Load**(D, const T* aligned)</code>: returns
     `aligned[i]`.
-May fault if the pointer is not aligned to the vector size.
+May fault if the pointer is not aligned to the vector size (using aligned_allocator.h is safe).
 Using this whenever possible improves codegen on SSSE3/SSE4: unlike `LoadU`, `Load` can be fused into a memory operand, which reduces register pressure.

-*   <code>Vec&lt;D&gt; **MaskedLoad**(M mask, D, const T* aligned)</code>:
-    returns `aligned[i]` or zero if the `mask` governing element `i` is false.
-    May fault if the pointer is not aligned to the vector size.
-The alignment requirement prevents differing behavior for "masked off" elements at invalid addresses.
-Equivalent to, and potentially more efficient than, `IfThenElseZero(mask, Load(D(), aligned))`.

 Requires only *element-aligned* vectors (e.g. from malloc/std::vector, or aligned memory at indices which are not a multiple of the vector length):